entando/entando-docs/vuepress/docs/next/docs/consume/high-avail-application.md

 ### Data Management

-At startup, the Entando App Engine will load all database data into the shared cache.
-Applicable content will be served from the cache when a page is rendered or content is fetched.
+At startup, the Entando App Engine loads all database data into the shared cache.
+Applicable content is served from the cache when a page is rendered or content is fetched.
 In the event of a write to the cache, both the cache and database will be updated.

 The following objects are cached in the base implementation of the Entando App Engine: